Space-Machines-Company/meta-enclustra-mpfs/README.md

 ## Hart Software Services

-The HSS software with support for Mercury+ MP1 module can be found in following repository:
+The HSS software with support for Mercury+ MP1 can be found in following repository:

 - ***TODO***: add link to public HSS repository